By Maura Patrick

 O.Scarlett!
 REVIEW by Kendra

 You may accuse me of judging a book by its cover.
-Yes, the reason I picked this up to read was because of the giraffe of the cover.
+Yes, the reason I picked this up to read was because the original cover had a giraffe.
 I love giraffes, and so the cover intrigued me.
 The description did too, but not so much as did the cover.
 There were some chocolate nutcrackers in it too, so I was really happy.

 However, I don’t think that the book description was completely accurate.
 From reading the description, I expected a far darker and sinister place than it actually was.
-I’m not sure how that might be improved, but it does need improvement.
 While Macy did perceive the place as being more sinister, it wasn’t sinister at all.
 It’s a benevolent world, a fact that was made very clear by multiple people.
 And while she does have a “secret” boyfriend, I don’t remember her believing that he would completely protect her.
 Maybe I missed something, though, because I mostly skimmed in the “romantic” portions.
 It wasn’t that it was too romantic; I just found it a bit ridiculous.
+I’m happy to say, though, that the rewritten blurb does a much better job.

 For the most part, I liked this book.
 It had an intriguing concept, once I figured out what that concept was, and the main character was rather likable.
 It was written in first person from Macy’s point of view, which allowed for some pretty interesting observations.